Cyberworkplace is an off-beat initiative focusing on reducing the cybersecurity talent gap and promote cybersecurity awareness.

-The training/lessons given at Cyberworkplace are inspired by modern teaching methods such as peer-to-peer techniques and project-based learning.
+The training/workshops at Cyberworkplace are inspired by modern teaching methods such as peer-to-peer techniques and project-based learning.
 They are suitable for beginners, but also more advanced students.

-To help reduce the current shortage of cyber security expertise in the labor market and to provide much-needed 21st-century skills to tech-savvy youngsters.
+To help reduce the current shortage of cybersecurity experts in the labor market and provide much-needed 21st-century skills to tech-savvy youngsters.

-Educational initiatives aimed at increasing the cyber security talent pool focussing on fixed profiles on what specialists should look like and pay too little attention to practice/cyber security as a craft.
+Educational initiatives aimed at increasing the cybersecurity talent pool, focusing on fixed profiles on what specialists should look like, and pay too little attention to practice/cybersecurity as a craft.